mossad-zika/terraform-random-example/README.md

 This exercise should be performed locally using Terraform and Docker.
-Using Terraform and the official Docker provider, create the following cluster:
+Using Terraform and any docker provider, create the following cluster:

 1. Run X web-servers that serves a single static page with a message: Hello from web-server (1..X)